 Holiday Energy-Saving Tips Every Family Should Know

 They say home is where the heart is.
 And when the holiday season comes around, home is usually where the celebration is, too.
-It’s also where consumers can do the most to save energy by making a few simple changes in how they decorate, cook or simply go about their day.
+It’s also where consumers can try to do the most to save energy by making a few simple changes in how they decorate, cook or simply go about their day.

 Here are some tips to help you be more energy-efficient during the holidays, yet still enjoy this special time of year to the fullest.